How Long Do Nicotine Cravings Last?

 The Surfing Technique

 Developed from mindfulness-based approaches to addiction, âurge surfingâ treats a craving like a wave.
-Rather than fighting it or trying to suppress it, you observe it â notice where you feel it in your body, watch it rise, peak, and fall.
+Rather than fighting it or trying to suppress it, you observe it, noticing where you feel it in your body, watching it rise, peak, and fall.
 Research by Bowen and Marlatt (2009) in Addictive Behaviors found that mindfulness-based approaches significantly reduced craving intensity and relapse rates.

 How to practice: